randypitcherii/tanks/README.md

 # tanks
 Repo for our tanks web application
 Features still needed to be fixed or added
-- more donald trump walls
+- need to add walls

-- Something wrong with collection detection on tankB which makes it not synchroniz across the other browser
+Features implemented
+- Should be ablle to move smoothly for both tankA and tankB